 Analytical instruments attached to the SEM include an energy dispersive X-ray spectrometer (EDS), which provides information about chemical composition of a sample.
 Electron backscatter diffraction (EBSD) provides crystal structure information including crystal orientation and grain size distribution.

 Note: In your publication, if the image, spectra or analysis is produced from the microscope at MCF, please add the following acknowledgement: “We acknowledge the support from the Microscopy Core Facility at Utah State University for the SEM result.”
-If the image was taken by a staff member, please acknowledge the person properly.
+If any image in the publication was taken by the staff, please acknowledge the person properly.

 - Qualified user can sign up to 2 hours.
 If no one else sign up when you finish your time, you can continue to use the instrument.
 You can sign up for the next session when you finish one.